Best Free Expense Tracker Templates (2026)

 Best for: Employees submitting expense reports for reimbursement.

-Notion-based trackers connect to the rest of your financial system.
-If you already use Notion for project management or client tracking, having expenses in the same workspace means you can link costs to specific projects or clients.
+Notion-based trackers connect expenses to the rest of your financial system.
+If you already use Notion for project management or client tracking, having expenses in the same workspace means you can link costs to specific projects or clients and see profitability per client, not just totals.

-Best for: Notion users who want expenses connected to their wider workspace.
+Best for: Notion users who want expenses connected to their wider workspace — particularly freelancers tracking costs by client.

 Head to head